adamculp/php-compatibility-check/README.md

 Windows users: The use of "$PWD" for present working directory will not work as expected, instead use the full path.
 Such as "//c/Users/adamculp/project".

+### PHPCompatibility

+More info on how to run this tool can be found at: https://github.com/wimg/PHPCompatibility

 ```
 $ docker run -it --rm -v "$PWD":/app -w /app adamculp/php-compatibility-check:latest \
 php vendor/bin/phpcs -sv --extensions=vendor/wimg/php-compatibility --standard='PHPCompatibility' \